Coconut Curry Chicken

 - Flexible, lightning fast recipe.
 With boneless, skinless chicken thighs (or breasts) and some hearty veggies (feel free to throw in all the lingering fridge veggies as needed – mushrooms, snap peas, broccoli, green beans, etc.), this comes together so so fast.
 Serve over rice, over noodles, over all the things.

 - So much flavor.
-The finishing touches of the freshly squeezed lime juice, cilantro, and Thai basil leaves simply takes this Thai curry to the next level.
+The finishing touches of the freshly squeezed lime juice, cilantro, and Thai basil leaves simply take this Thai curry to the next level.

 how to make coconut curry chicken